juliehutchinson001/javascript_practice/notes/react_notes.md

 }
 ```

+>- the style of programming where we write out step by step what to do is called _imperative_, the style of programming where we describe the final result is _declarative_.

 >- Components tell React what you want to render – then React will efficiently update and render just the right components when your data changes.

 >- Here, ShoppingList is a __React component class__, or